 “I verified this is an authentic Duff Tweed pencil drawing after having seen enough to recognize his signature and style.
 This drawing does look different, but Duff drew with emotion, and depending on the subject matter and time in his life, each drawing shows a different level of focus and detail.
 It’s his work.
 He always paid the most attention to detail in the eyes; for his illustrations and carvings.”

-Duff Tweed was not only well known for his wood carvings, he was one of Walt Disney’s original animators, known for Alice in Wonderland, Lady and the Tramp, and Cinderella, just to name a few.
-This is very exciting because in some small way, my mother was a part of Walt Disney and his dreams come true.
+Duff Tweed was not only well known for his wood carvings, he was one of Walt Disney’s original animators; known for Alice in Wonderland, Lady and the Tramp, and Cinderella, just to name a few.
+This is very exciting because in some small way my mother was a part of Walt Disney and his dreams come true.
 And I have been drawn into this dream through Duff Tweed’s illustration.
-The drawing will be framed and hung on the wall for everyone to enjoy.
+The drawing has been framed and is hanging on the wall for everyone to enjoy.

 Please stop by Joe’s blog and learn more about Duff Tweed and his incredible art: dufftweed.blogspot.com